microsoft/devhome/tools/SetupFlow/DevHome.SetupFlow.UnitTest/TestingScenarios/Repository.md

 1. All repos shown on this page have the correct information, including icon, repo name, provider name, and clone location.

 #### Loading page
-1. All repos selected in the repo tool are cloned to their respective location.
+1. All repos selected in the repo tool are cloned to their respective locations.
 2. Any failures are logged and shown to the user.

 ## Providers